Phi Eta Sigma, Statesboro Chapter

 Members who chose to be active in the Phi Eta Sigma student organization work in conjunction with FYE to promote the first-year experience on campus (such as with Conversations with Professors) and are involved with community service activities in the Statesboro area.

 This academic year, Phi Eta Sigma will offer three (3) $300 scholarships to members of the local chapter.
-In order to be considered, a student must already be inducted (those who will be inducted on March 5, 2017, will not be eligible until next academic year).
-The three award winners will be eligible to be forwarded to the national scholarship competition, where awards range from $1,000 to $10,000 (in order to be eligible for the national competition, applicants must be enrolled as an undergraduate or graduate student for the following academic year).
+In order to be considered, a student must have been inducted for a full semester (those who will be inducted on February 9, 2020, will not be eligible until next academic year).
+The three award winners will be eligible to be forwarded to the national scholarship competition, where awards range from $1000 to $10,000 (in order to be eligible for the national competition, applicants must be enrolled as an undergraduate or graduate student for the following academic year).

 Active Georgia Southern Phi Eta Sigma members have been very successful in the organization’s national scholarship competition over the past decade.
 The chapter advisor with the assistance of a committee, screens the applications to put the strongest candidates forward each year.
 The pool of nominees typically comes from members who apply for local scholarships.
 Nomination packets are typically due March 1 and often require a significant amount of revision.
 The number of nominees we can put forward is determined by the size of the previous year’s initiation class.
 Georgia Southern has nominated three students for the past several years.
 The winners since 2006 are: